Fix the root cause of No-Call No-Show with help from TeamSense

 Step 6: Obtain Signatures

-Last but not least, get that all-important signature from the employee.
-This confirms that they've read and understood the write-up.
+Last but not least, it is crucial to obtain both the employee's signature and the manager signature on the attendance write-up.
+This confirms that both parties have read and understood the document.
+The signed write-up should then be stored in the employee's permanent personnel file as an official record of the incident.
 Keep a copy in their personnel file and hand another to the employee.

 Attendance Write Up Examples